Checkered Flag (1991 video game): Development and release

-Checkered Flag was released in 1991, created and published by the Atari Corporation.
+Checkered Flag was released in 1991, created and published by Atari Corporation.
 It was a pack-in game with the system in the Australian and European markets at some point in the system's life.
 The game can support up to six players.

+The game was released for Evercade as part of the Atari Lynx Collection 2 cartridge on November 6, 2020.
+An emulated version of the game was released by Atari and Pixel Games UK for Windows PC via Steam on November 3, 2022.